 Winter (November-February): Plitvice in winter is often cold and snowy.
 It can be a winter wonderland with roaring waterfalls powered by freshly-melted ice.
 Certain sections of the park will be closed.
 With daytime temperatures around 1-degree Celcius, wrap up warm and be careful on the boardwalks and trails as they can be slushy and slippy.

-Spring (March-May): The park starts to reopen as couch tours to Plitvice from Zagreb begin from April.
+Spring (March-May): The park starts to reopen as coach tours to Plitvice from Zagreb begin from April.
 The weather gets warmer and the park becomes green again.

 Summer (June-August): Plitvice is green, bountiful and beautiful.
 It’s peak tourism season and up to 18,000 tourists a DAY arrive at the park.
 You’ll need to purchase your tickets a few days ahead of time.
 Bring sunscreen, a hat and enough water.